Massachusetts Institute of Technology

 http://www.mass.gov/anf/research-and-tech/it-serv-and-support/application-serv/office-of-geographic-information-massgis/

 Now let's use ArcScene to visualize the East Boston buildings in 3D.
-Use Start/ArcGIS/ArcScene-10.1 to open the ArcScene window.
-Drag and Drop the ebos_buildings02 and ebos_parcels05 shapefiles from the table of contents in the ArcMap window to the table of contents in the ArcScene window.
+Use Start/ArcGIS/ArcScene-10.4.1 to open the ArcScene window.
+Use the 'Add Data' icon (or File/add-data menu option) to add the ebos_parcels05 and ebos_buildings02 shapefiles into the table of contents of ArcScene.
+(You can also Drag and Drop the ebos_buildings02 and ebos_parcels05 shapefiles from the 'Catalog' window - if it is open - into the table of contents in the ArcScene window.)
 Make sure that the ebos_buildings02 layer is 'on top of' the parcel layer.
 Now right-click the ebos_buildings02 layer and choose 'properties.'
 We can click the 'Extrusion' tab and tell ArcScene to use the roof heights to extrude the building footprints up to the roof height.
 Since the ground height varies across East Boston, we should specify the extrusion to be [ROOF] - [GND], that is the difference between the roof and ground heights.
 Click OK after setting this extrusion expression and play with the visualization window to get used to the interface for 3D interaction.
 Often, users will want to exaggerate the height to facilitate visualization.
 You may want to reset the extrusion to be 5*[ROOF] - [GND] in order to get more height variation.
 The result should look something like this:

 East Boston building extrusions

-PART II: Database Queries using MS-Access, Excel, and ORACLE
+PART II: Database Queries using MS-Access, Excel, and PostgreSQL

-To facilitate learning basic relational database concepts, we will utilize a set of seven small tables that encode landuse and ownership information about PARCELS, OWNERS, SALES, FIRES, PERMITS, TAX, and ZONING.
+To facilitate learning basic relational database concepts, we will utilize a set of seven small tables that encode land use and ownership information about PARCELS, OWNERS, SALES, FIRES, PERMITS, TAX, and ZONING.
 This is a 'toy' database with only a few rows in each table but with a table format (schema) and values that are typical of parcel-related data that are maintained by municipalities and counties.
 An MS-Access version of this database contains the seven tables and is called 11.521_lab1.mdb.
 It is available in the class data locker as 11.521_lab1.mdb (using the older 2002-2006 format for MS-Access databases for increased compatibility).
 The location of the file in the AFS network file system is /afs/athena.mit.edu/course/11/11.521/data/11.521_lab1.mdb.
 You can find this database by navigating down the directory tree on Drive Z: to reach Z:\athena.mit.edu\course\11\11.521\data\11.521_lab1.mdb or down the shorter path if you have mounted the class locker as Drive K:.
-You can also download and then run a copy of this database by entering this web address into a browser: http://mit.edu/11.521/data/11.521_lab1.mdb
+You can also download and then run a copy of this database by going to http://mit.edu/11.521/data/11.521_lab1.mdb

 Here is an Entity-Relationship diagram of the seven tables (prepared in MS-Access) together with links to more detailed listings of the entries in the seven tables.